Things to do in Chamonix Mont Blanc, France

 The tickets for the Montenvers Mer de Glace experience, which include the train ride, gondola, and entrance into the ice cave are around 32 Euros per person for adults, depending on the time of year.
 According to the Chamonix tourism website, the whole trip takes around 2-3 hours when crowds are low to moderate.
 To learn more about the Montenvers Mer de Glace, check out the official website here.

 Aiguille du Midi is another awesome attraction in Chamonix.
+This was my favorite of the two major things to do in Chamonix.
 To get to the top of the mountain, you take a 20 minute gondola ride uphill!
 Once you reach the top, you’ll have one of the most indescribable views as the snowy mountain tops touch the clouds.
 You can even see the famous Mont Blanc mountain!
 The Aiguille du Midi sits at an elevation of 3,777 meters, which provides a great vantage point for viewing amazing panoramas of the French, Swiss, and Italian Alps!

 Even though this elevation provides wonderful views, it can cause some issues that you should seriously consider if you’re going to visit the Aiguille du Midi.
 The air at the top is very thin, and the extreme height can be nerve-wracking even for people who don’t normally fear heights.
 This combination can be dangerous, leading to lightheadedness, nausea, or hyperventilation.
 However, I am normally terrified of heights, and I really enjoyed the experience and am glad I went.